billyziege/resume_latex/README.md

 Feel free to copy, modify, and do what you like with the little that is here.

 In fact, this is what I did for the four icon pngs in [`tex/images`](tex/images); I downloaded similar icons from the [free-icons git repository](https://github.com/free-icons/free-icons/tree/master).
-I took four of their svg icons, rotated the phone, changed the color, and saved them as pngs, which are easier for `pdflatex`.
+I took 7 of their svg icons, rotated the phone, changed the color on 5, and saved them as pngs, which are easier for `pdflatex` to handle.
 Note that they also have the
-Creative Commons license although I would tell you to look at you they talk about their license as I do not represent them, but I do want to give a shout out to that pretty insanely large repository for help in this project.
+Creative Commons license although I would tell you to look at you they talk about their license as I do not represent them, but I nevertheless want to give a shout out to that pretty insanely large repository for help in this project.